hsynercn/tutorials-all-paths/BookNotes/Designing Data-Intensive Applications/Part 1 Foundations of Data Systems/Chapter 2 Data Models and Query Languages.md

 ### The Object-Relational Mismatch

 Most application development today is done in object-oriented programming languages.

 If data is stored in relational tables, an awkward translation layer is required between the objects in the application code and the database model of tables, rows, and columns.

-The disconnect between the models is sometimes called the object-relational mismatch.

 ORM frameworks like ActiveRecord and Hibernate reduce the amount of boilerplate code for the translation, but they don't eliminate the mismatch.

-The disconnection between the models sometimes called an impedance mismatch.
+The disconnection between the models sometimes called an impedance mismatch (object-relational mismatch).

 Imagine we are creating a resume page.
 We will use user, education, work experience, and skills.